dfuse-io/docs/content/ethereum/public-apis/reference/search/cursors.md

 ---
 weight: 20

-pageTitle: Search Cursors
+title: Search Cursors
-pageTitleIcon: eth

-sideNav: true
-sideNavTitle: Public APIs
-sideNavLinkRename: Cursors
+sideNavTitle: Cursors

-BookToC: 3
-#release: stable

 aliases:
   - /ethereum/public-apis/reference/search/search-cursors/
 ---

-## Search Cursors

 <!-- turn that into a positive: the Ethereum cursors use the same general cursors available to dfuse Platform's search -->